 An idea took root.
 “Germinate and grow,” I thought.

 On a quest to make my own beer, I began using the homebrew kit I initially bought as a gift for a friend.
 It sat idle on a shelf so I asked to give it a whirl.
 That first batch with packaged dry yeast never really fermented.
 That didn’t stop me.
 I was on fire with my idea.

 After homebrewing for several years, I chucked my so-called "career" and enrolled in the Craft Brewers Apprenticeship Program at the American Brewers Guild in Davis, CA. The year was 1999 when I graduated.
 I apprenticed in Boston with the only female brewer I could find.
 How fortunate — a Doemens Academy graduate!
 What crazy good fortune.
 Then I landed a job with Boston brewpub Boston Beer Works and was gifted with a shot to work with the badass Jodi Andrews.
 More good luck and loads of inspiration.

 Next, a farm brewery in western MA (Berkshire Brewing Co.) was looking, and I jumped at the chance to expand my brewing knowledge and show the guys that gals can brew too.
 Commuting between metrowest Boston and the Pioneer Valley, I absolutely loved every minute of working with those guys and brewing with delight.

 In 2006, family called.
 I had twin boys.
 So very blessed.

-While raising my kids and brewing at home, it was thrilling to watch as a craft beer renaissance began.
+While raising my kids and brewing at home until 2014, it was thrilling to watch as a craft beer renaissance began.
 Local malt, local hops, local flavor.
 Finally… craft maltsters and small hop farms, the true visionaries, had cropped up on the east coast.
 Dig it!

 I am back on my path and pursuing my idea with a passion—handcrafting genuinely local beer with freshest ingredients grown exclusively on small farms in the northeast.